holgerbrandl/kalasim/docs/userguide/docs/component.md

 * If the component to be activated is standby, the component will get a new scheduled time and become scheduled.
 * If the component is interrupted, the component will be activated at the specified time.

 ### hold

-Hold is the way to make a, usually current, component scheduled.
+Hold is the way to make a - usually `current` - component `scheduled`.

 * If the component to be held is current, the component becomes scheduled for the specified time.
 Always